Reeve (England)

-In Anglo-Saxon England, a reeve (Old English: gerefa) was an administrative official serving the king or a lesser lord in a variety of roles.
+In Anglo-Saxon England, a reeve (gerefa) was an administrative official serving the king or a lesser lord in a variety of roles.
 After the Norman Conquest, it was an office held by a man of lower rank, appointed as manager of a manor and overseer of the peasants.
-In this later role, historian H. R. Loyn observes, "he is the earliest English specialist in estate management."
+In this later role, historian H. R. Loyn observes, "he is the earliest English specialist in estate management".

 Types

 Reeve is a general term that could refer to a variety of administrative officials.
 Royal reeves worked for the king, but nobles and bishops also employed reeves.
 Some reeves served as estate managers, while others held positions in towns and boroughs.

 Royal reeves

 In the late 7th and early 8th centuries, royal reeves oversaw royal estates.
-By the 10th century, royal reeves performed a variety duties in shires and hundreds.
+By the 10th century, royal reeves performed various duties in shires and hundreds.
 They enforced legislation and royal decrees.
 They presided over local courts, carried out police functions, and witnessed sales.
 A royal reeve's authority often overlapped with that of the ealdorman.

 Specific offices within this wider category include: